 - Maintain your anonymity in terms of your browsing history, physical location, purchasing history, and more

-- Protect your privacy when using file sharing platforms
+- Protect your privacy when using file-sharing platforms

-- Securely interact within your company network for access to local desktops, files and information
+- Securely interact within your company network for access to local desktops, files, and information

 - Safely access a private home network

-Private networks have the reputation for protecting your business data and minimizing security breaches.
+Private networks have a reputation for protecting your business data and minimizing security breaches.
 A VPN may give you the protection you need, but you may also want to consider taking your VPN service to another level.

 Virtual Private Server (VPS)